Hapton, Lancashire: Economy

 On the eastern side of the parish a colliery began in 1853 at Spa Wood, this would develop into a significant enterprise known as Hapton Valley Colliery, which would survive to be Burnley’s last deep mine, operating until 1982.
 By the 1890s a tram road connected it to Porters Gate Colliery in the southeast and Barclay Hills Colliery in the northeast and ultimately to a coal yard on the canal at Gannow in Burnley.

 A number of smaller quarries on the hills south of the village grown by 1886 into the Hameldon Quarries when Henry Heys and Co took over the operation.
 It supplied large quantities of flagstones for the construction of mills in Burnley and Padiham.
 At that time tram roads connected the main site to another at Snipe Rake and to a facility at Park Gate Farm.
 These quarries ceased operation in 1909, but extensive remains are still exist.
 Another on the canal west of the village (Hapton Hall) was worked until 1914.

 During World War II the Government funded the construction of plant for Magnesium Elektron at Pollard Moor to produce metals for the aircraft industry.
 It closed afterward, and was later occupied by Hepworth Building Products.
 Since 2010, with the construction of a new bridge over the canal, the site has been redeveloped into the Burnley Bridge Business Park.
 It neighbours the Network 65 business park, developed in the 2000s, both connecting to junction 9 on the M65 motorway.

 The William Blythe factory, which at its peak employed 1,000 people, closed in 2006.
 Ownership of the 38 acre site passed to multi-national Synthomer PLC (then Yule Catto), who funded work to remediate the land for future housing use.

-At the time of 2011 census only 14 people where listed as long-term unemployed in the parish, with the most common employment sectors being manufacturing, retail, health and education.
+At the time of the 2011 census only 14 people were listed as long-term unemployed in the parish, with the most common employment sectors being manufacturing, retail, health and education.